How Much Does a New Staircase Cost?

 Throughout this guide, we'll explore all of these cost-affecting factors and all other costs associated with the installation of a new staircase.

-First, we're going to explore the supply costs of different staircases, which as we have seen from the previous tables, is quite varied depending on the materials you choose.
+Let's look at the supply costs of different staircases, which vary quite significantly depending on the materials you choose.

-Now, you can ask the contractor to purchase the materials for you as part of the overall job quote.
-However, you may be better served purchasing them yourself.
+Your contractor can purchase the materials for you as part of the overall job quote.
+However, you may be better served by purchasing them yourself.

 The contractor won't have the time to shop around for the best deal for your materials, which means if you take this job yourself, you can hunt for some bargains.

-It's also a good idea to get hands-on with materials before purchasing them, so you can see how colours and styles look in real life instead of online or in catalogues.
+It also gives you the chance to get hands-on with materials before purchasing them, so you can see how colours and styles look in real life instead of online or in catalogues.

 Softwood is the most common material used for staircases due to its affordable pricing, ease of workability, and sustainability, meaning it is available in abundance.